Royal Palace of Aranjuez: Interior

 Behind the palace's main body is an interior courtyard around which are distributed the various halls.
 In both corners can be seen two small towers surmounted by domes resting on shallow circular drums with small windows that illuminate the interior, in one of which is set a clock.

-The lobby is decorated with sculptures and on the top floor are three marble busts inside alcoves representing Louis XIV of France, his wife Maria Theresa of Spain and their son Louis, the Grand Dauphin.
+The lobby is decorated with sculptures and on the top floor are three marble busts inside alcoves representing Louis XIV of France, his wife Maria Theresa of Spain and their son Louis, Grand Dauphin.
 These busts were made in 1683 by French sculptor Antoine Coysevox.
 The presence of these three French characters in the palace is explained by the connections to the Spanish Royal Bourbon family with the French monarchy and particularly The Grand Dauphin who was the father of Philip V and his parents, the grandparents of Philip.

 In almost all halls of are clocks of all sizes and characteristics, as King Charles IV was a collector of clocks and an Horologer.